plesk/centos2alma/README.md

 # Сonvert a CentOS 7 server with Plesk to AlmaLinux 8

-CentOS 7 to AlmaLinux 8 conversion tool
+CentOS 7 to AlmaLinux 8 conversion tool **beta**
 ## Introduction
 This script is the official tool for converting a CentOS 7 server with Plesk to AlmaLinux 8.
 It uses the [AlmaLinux ELevate tool](https://wiki.almalinux.org/elevate/ELevate-quickstart-guide.html), which is based on the [leapp modernization framework](https://leapp.readthedocs.io/en/latest/).
 The script includes additional repository and configuration support provided by Plesk.

+**Please be aware that the tool is currently in public beta.
+We advise caution when using it on production servers as we cannot guarantee that the conversion process will proceed without any issues.
+As the process involves updating databases, there is a possibility that your data may become corrupted.
+Therefore, it is essential to ensure that you have backups of your data before proceeding with the conversion process.**

 ## Preparation
 To avoid downtime and data loss, make sure you have read and understood the following information before using the script: